xwillxu/AWX/Winter-Jobs.md

 - Scout: Scouts ahead for snowballs and enemys.
 - Pusher: Pushes a snowball back to base.
 - Peacekeeper: Proctects the base from inside spies and enemies.
+- Defender: Defends the base from enemies coming from the ouside.